safan41/hardmodguide/README.md

-# twlguide
+# hardmodguide
-A guide for those of us who prefer to have instructions which should be easy for anybody to use.
+A guide for those of us who can't softmod their DSi.